What is subitising? Its meaning and importance

 What is subitising?

-To make things a little more confusing, there are actually two types of subitising: perceptual and conceptual.
+There are two types of subitising: perceptual and conceptual.

 Our brains can only easily subitise numbers up to five — this is called perceptual subitising.